-Results based on June 30, 2020, actuarial valuation.
+Results based on June 30, 2021 actuarial valuation.

-Note that any impacts that result in flat or even declining workforce/payroll in the public sector, similar to what was seen after the Global Financial Crisis in 2008-2009 would likely result in increases in amortization payments as a percentage of payroll due to payments to the unfunded liability being less than expected.
+Note that any impacts that result in flat or even declining workforce/payroll in the public sector, similar to what occurred after the Global Financial Crisis in 2008-2009, would likely result in increases in amortization payments as a percentage of payroll due to payments to the unfunded liability being less than expected.
+When actual payroll is less than expected, less dollars are contributed to the fund under the percentage of payroll amortization method.
+Therefore, future contribution rates will need to increase in order to collect the necessary contributions over a smaller payroll base.